Ankia-Fuls/fem-news-homepage/README.md

 ### What I learned

-I learned how to create a hamburger menu in an accessibile way.
+I learned how to create a hamburger menu in an accessible way.
 I used aria-expanded on the button used to control the menu in mobile form and set the menu as role="dialog" and labelled them both with the same invisible title to link them.
 I then used JS to set the open or close state for the expanded, and set up CSS for the menu based on if the menu was open or closed.
 The code to change the visibility is shown below.
 Note that a translate animation was used to make the menu slide in from the side, so the translation is set.
 For prefers reduced motion, the animation is changed to a fade in.

 ```css
 .navbar__menu {